-Nancy Riegelman's Video
+Nancy Riegelman's Tutorials

 In this video series, world renowned fashion illustrator, Nancy Riegelman, guides you through the art of fashion drawing.
 She discusses her acclaimed books, Nine Heads, Colors for Fashion and Face Fashion.
 Each book goes into depth about what it takes to make a stunning representation of your designs in order to better communicate the look you want to bring to life.
 With her notebook, draw and collect inspiration within its high-quality pages for any project you may be working on.
 To purchase these books, visit our store or moodfabrics.com!
 We also feature Drawing Sessions from Nancy Riegelman herself to get you started!